heli-sa/quiz/README.md

 * Access to settings menu, to configure the game
 * Question list stored in an array.
 Option to read in file which separately stores the questions.

-Font/Color Choices
+* Font/Color Choices
 As this is a game/quiz.

 ### Color choice

 <do research on colours for games>

-* Wireframes
+### Wireframes

 Wireframes of the user interface for Mobile & Desktop using balsamic.

-Development
+### Development

-Outline functionality/pseudocode
+* Outline functionality/pseudo code
 HTML
-Webpage to display introduction
+* Webpage to display introduction
-Webpage to display a Question (which is dynamically loaded with javascript) Webpage to display results
+* Webpage to display a Question (which is dynamically loaded with javascript)
+* Webpage to display results
-Header/Navigation bar
+* Header/Navigation bar
-Webpage for settings
+* Webpage for settings
-Webpage for leaderboard
+* Webpage for leaderboard

 CSS
 Minimal styling was used on this project.
 Allowing the user to focus on the questions.

 Javascript

-Variables
+* Variables
-Array to store questions
+* Array to store questions
-Timer, Username
+* Timer, Username

 Functions

-Load questions
+* Load questions
-GetUserName
+* GetUserName
-Display first question
+* Display first question
-Randomisation of questions (on/off)
+* Randomization of questions (on/off)
-Start Quiz
+* Start Quiz
-Start Timer
+* Start Timer
-Stop Timer
+* Stop Timer
-Timer Set Time for Quiz
+* Timer Set Time for Quiz
-GotoNextQuestion
+* GotoNextQuestion
-ShowAnswer
+* ShowAnswer
-Listener for Start Button
+* Listener for Start Button
-Listener for Next Button
+* Listener for Next Button
-Create LeaderBoard
+* Create LeaderBoard
 Update LeaderBoard
 Clear LeaderBoard